+We believe that the greatest risks of modern slavery are likely to occur in our supply chains.
 We are committed to ensuring our supply chain is free from modern slavery, and we aim to work in partnership with our suppliers to develop long-term relationships with those who share our values.